 The Final List of Strengths and Weaknesses

 At the end of the process, you will have a well defined, priority ranked list of strengths and weaknesses.
 Every strength can be traced back to your accomplishments.
 And every weakness can be traced back to a disappointment.
-Later on, these genuine strengths and weaknesses will be invaluable in identifying your best opportunities and your biggest threats.
+You can now start to build a winning strategy based on a true understanding of your strengths and weaknesses.

 How To Facilitate a SWOT Analysis | Competitive Strengths and Weaknesses